 - Gear: Tom’s Guitars and Amps

-Beginning the course, Tom focuses is on teaching you how to develop your unique style and voice while providing examples from his own experiences.
+Beginning the course, Tom focuses is on teaching you how to develop your unique style and creative voice while providing examples from his own experiences.

 He then moves starts elaborating on his riff writing approach.
 Stylistically, unique sounds and compelling riffs lie in the center of Tom’s performances.

-As with any strong guitar personality, it’s no surprise that he puts so much emphasis on his own approach while teaching his students.
+As with any strong personality, it’s no surprise that he puts so much emphasis on his own approach while teaching his students.

 Tom believes everybody has their creative voice and mentions how to find it and use it in the first video.